 Give a continuous shopping experience

 Continuous shopping is a personalization tactic recommended by Shopify Plus that employs a simple algorithm to add immense value to the shopping experience.
-The concept revolves around keeping a shopper's experience consistent — or continuous — across different shopping sessions — even across devices.
+The concept revolves around keeping a shopper's experience consistent — or continuous — across different shopping sessions and even across devices.
 By remembering visitor browsing history, preferences, and shopping carts across previous sessions, you can offer a seamless shopping experience that makes it easier for customers to browse and buy products on their own time.

 How LimeSpot improves personalization